Edinburgh-Genome-Foundry/Examples/templates/README.md

 # Templates

-This directory contains Python notebook templates for DNA assembly design.
+This directory contains Python script and notebook templates for DNA assembly design.

+`autoannotate_plasmid.ipynb`: auto-annotate a plasmid using a reference sequence dataset and GeneBlocks.

+`bandwitch_example.ipynb`: a BandWitch example.

+`count_dna.py`: count sequences and basepairs in a FASTA.

+`EnforceDigestion.ipynb`: add restriction site to a set of sequences.

 `template1.ipynb` is used for a standard assembly design workflow.